f4b6a3/tsid-creator/README.md

 - counter: 2^22 = 4,194,304 (initially random)
 ```

-The node identifier is disabled.
+The node identifier not used.
 All bits from the random component are dedicated to the counter.

-##### TSID structure WITH node ID
+##### TSID structure WITH node identifier

 This is the structure with node identifier: